carsakiller/Carsas-Companion/readme.md

 # TODO
 * check what the char limit for responses for server.httpGet() requests is!
+* version check with the script running in the game
+* detect game restart / script reload

 # Before going into production:
 * check app.js for necessary adjustments